DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_introduction.md

 continuing writing: no spaces between the words.
 This was not considered a problem as reading was a craft only a few people mastered.
 These people knew the words and hence were able to read aloud, just try:
-Icanreadthiseasilyalound.
-In time, the craft of reading became a common good and many design helpers were introduced, such spaces between words, capitals at the beginning of new sentences, commas, semicolons, colons and line breaks.
-Also the notion of paragraphs, chapters, etc. developed into a standardized culture that allowed a smooth transmission between the structure the author endowed their text with and the reader who became familiar to these standards enabling the ease of reading and furthermore to do this silently.
+*Icanreadthiseasilyalound*.
+In time, the craft of reading became a common good and many design helpers were introduced, such as spaces between words, capitals at the beginning of new sentences, commas, semicolons, colons and line breaks.
+Also the notion of paragraphs, chapters, etc., developed into a standardized culture that allowed a smooth transmission between the structure the authors endowed their text with and the readers who became familiar to these standards enabling the ease of reading and furthermore to do this silently.

 This whole structure of stratifying words into sentences, sentences into paragraphs and so on, including reading aids such as exclamation marks,